 In middle school and high school, when a few of his teachers got frustrated because students were acting up, he gave them pep talks after class and told them they were doing a great job.
 He stood up for a young woman when boys were spreading rumors about her moral character when he was in high school.

 As an upperclassman, he welcomed many first-year students and made them feel comfortable as newcomers.
 In college, he went well beyond the call of duty counseling prospective students when giving campus tours.
 These are just a few examples of the many ways Nick looked out for the feelings of others.
 He also cared about the environment so much that he even picked up trash on his vacation.

-Throughout Nick’s life, making friends was difficult, to say the least.
-He never had the one thing he wanted most in life – a best friend.
+Throughout Nick’s life, making friends was difficult.
+He never had the one thing he wanted most—a best friend.
 Day in and day out, the pain of never having a best friend was almost crippling.
-He desperately yearned for other kids his own age to care about him.
-Every time a kid said something unkind, didn’t want to hang out, or didn’t return a text, Nick considered this another rejection.
+He desperately yearned for other kids his age to care about him.
+Every time a kid said something unkind, didn’t want to hang out or didn’t return a text, Nick considered this another rejection.
 Rejection upon rejection stacked up and eventually buried his hope.
 At the very end of his life, this pile of hurt turned into depression.

 Nick never talked to anyone about ending his life and was able to hold it together and act upbeat in front of others.
 He denied being suicidal, and everyone believed him because he was someone who never lied or stretched the truth.